Dragon King: Dragon of the Western Sea

 His proper names are Ao Run, Ao Jun or Aó Jí.
 He is the patron of Qinghai Lake, sometimes also the Indian Ocean, Bay of Bengal and beyond.
-Naga king Varuna is associated as him many times due to relations with Chinese Western Religion.
+The Hindu sea god Varuna is often associated with him due to historical relations between Chinese and Indian religions.

 Dragon of the Southern Sea

 He is the patron of the South China Sea, West Philippine Sea and his proper name is Ao Qin.

 Dragon of the Northern Sea

 His proper names are Ao Shun or Ao Ming, and his body of water is Lake Baikal, Sea of Japan sometimes also, the Arctic Ocean.

 Worship of the Dragon God

 Worship of the Dragon God is celebrated throughout China with sacrifices and processions during the fifth and sixth moons, and especially on the date of his birthday the thirteenth day of the sixth moon.
 A folk religious movement of associations of good-doing in modern Hebei is primarily devoted to a generic Dragon God whose icon is a tablet with his name inscribed on it, utilized in a ritual known as the "movement of the Dragon Tablet".
 The Dragon God is traditionally venerated with dragon boat racing.

 In coastal regions of China, Korea, Vietnam, traditional legends and worshipping of whales (whale gods) have been referred to Dragon Kings after the arrival of Buddhism.